saltstack/salt-install-guide/docs/topics/_includes/install-overview.rst

 .. admonition:: The Salt install guide is in a draft state

-   This install guide is currently being drafted, intended for the Salt 3005 Phosphorus release.
+   This install guide is currently in a draft state, intended for the Salt 3005 Phosphorus release.
 All documentation is written as though 3005 is the current version.
 Your feedback on this draft is welcome!
 Leave feedback on this issue: `Community feedback needed on new Salt Install Guide <https://gitlab.com/saltstack/open/docs/salt-install-guide/-/issues/33>`_.